 Here, we explore some of the different options you can choose from.

 If you’re not comfortable taking any risks with your money, or you want your child or grandchild to have easy access to the money you’re giving them, you may decide to pay into a savings account provided by a bank or building society.
 If the child is under 16, you can usually open an account on their behalf, but you’ll need to provide their birth certificate to the account provider, and you must have the permission of their parent or legal guardian.

-There’s no risk of losing money with a savings account (the first £85,000 you have saved is protected by the Financial Services Compensation Scheme (FSCS) in the event that a bank or building society fails) so you’re guaranteed to get back at least the amount you put in.
+Unless you have an exceptionally large amount of savings, there’s no risk of losing money with a savings account (the first £85,000 you have saved is protected by the Financial Services Compensation Scheme (FSCS) in the event that a bank or building society fails) so assuming you’re under this limit, you’re guaranteed to get back at least the amount you put in.

 There is, however, the chance that the interest you earn on your savings may not keep pace with inflation, or the rising cost of living.
 That means the purchasing power of your money could reduce over time.

 Premium Bonds from National Savings & Investments (NS&I) don’t pay any interest, but instead bonds are entered into a monthly prize draw to win a range of financial prizes.
 These start from £25 and go up to £1m and are all tax-free.